demilich1/metastone/README.md

    * Open a new project `File > Project From Existing Sources`.
 Project will be imported from the `build.gradle` files.

 ### Project structure
-* MetaStone is made up of a hanfull of modules.
-Here's what it looks like:
+* MetaStone is made up of a handfull of source modules.
+Here's what the top level project dir structure looks like:
 ```
 metastone
  ├── app    // Application UI code and resources.
 Depends on 'game' and 'cards' modules.